marwai/flask_login/README.md

+# Flask Web Page Application
+Flask is a lightweight Web Server Gateway Interface (WSGI) web application framework.
+It is designed to make getting started quick and easy; with the ability to scale up to complex applications.
+It doesn't come with any built packages.

+It is very beneficial

+Advantages:
+- Scalability -
+- Simple Development - Requires Knowledge of Python
+- Flexibility - They are few parts that cannot be easily and safely altered because of is simplicity and minimality
+- Performance - Few levels of abstraction between you, database, requests, cache etc.
+- Modularity -

 # Acceptance Criteria
 * User must be able to login with username and password
 * be directed to homepage/index.html if unsuccessful redirected to error page